prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 ### XD WORKSPACE

-XD has been improved/updated veryfrequently.
-We should check [What's new in Adobe XD](https://helpx.adobe.com/ca/xd/help/whats-new.html) to keep up with the UI changes.
+XD has been improved/updated very frequently.
+We should check [What's new in Adobe XD](https://helpx.adobe.com/ca/xd/help/whats-new.html) regularly to keep up with the UI changes.

 [*Workspace basics*](https://helpx.adobe.com/ca/xd/help/workspace-basics.html) is a quick reference for Adobe XD user interface.